What Call Center KPIs You Need to Track to Improve Performance?

-To ensure the effectiveness and efficiency of a call center, it is vital to analyze the call center’s Key Performance Indicators (KPIs).
-Though call center managers, supervisors, or decision-makers are aware of the importance of analyzing call center KPIs, however, they may not be so clear about which call center metrics to measure and track.
-Here are some of the top call centers KPIs that every call center must analyze to improve their performance and track success.
+To ensure the effectiveness and efficiency of a call center, it is vital to analyze its Key Performance Indicators (KPIs).
+Everybody including the call center managers, supervisors, or decision-makers is aware of the importance of analyzing call center KPIs.
+However, they may not be so clear about which call center metrics to measure and track.
+Here are some of the top call center KPIs that every call center must analyze to improve its performance and track success.
 Let’s have a look:

 Percentage of Abandonment Calls

-Abandonment calls rate is the percentage of calls blocked or missed between the IVR and the moment an agent answers the call.
+The abandonment calls rate is the percentage of calls blocked or missed between the IVR and the moment an agent answers the call.
 The percentage of calls blocked has a large impact on customer satisfaction.
-It is usually the percentage of inbound callers that receive a busy tone when they make a call to the call center agents.
-This is often results due to the following reasons:
+It is usually the percentage of inbound callers that receive a busy tone when they make a call.
+This often happens due to the following reasons:

 - The call center software is not efficient enough to handle the call volume